What’s on the Program?

 Strengthening Supply Chains through Data-Driven Retail Models

 • What lessons have we learned from past supply chain shocks?
-How is technology improving supply chain resiliency?
+What is in our control, and how is technology improving supply chain resiliency?

 • How are retailers incorporating new systems into their workflows to enhance efficiency and profitability, and prepare for future disruptions?
 What barriers to adoption exist and how can we address them?
 What new data-driven business models are emerging?